Insality/defold-event/README.md

 ```lua
 events.unsubscribe(name, callback, [callback_context])
 ```
 Remove a previously subscribed callback from the specified global event.
+The `callback_context` should be the same as the one used when subscribing the callback.
+If there is no `callback_context` provided, all callbacks with the same function will be unsubscribed.

 - **Parameters:**
   - `name`: The name of the global event to unsubscribe from.
   - `callback`: The callback function to unsubscribe.
   - `callback_context` (optional): The first parameter to be passed to the callback function.
+If not provided, will unsubscribe all callbacks with the same function.

 - **Usage Example:**